Surgical Technology

 Upon completion of the apprenticeship, you will receive a Certificate of Apprenticeship Completion issued by the Department of Workforce Development - Bureau of Apprenticeship Standards (DWD-BAS).

-Upon enrollment and completion of the associate degree program, you will earn a Surgical Technology associate degree.
+Upon enrollment and completion of the associate of applied science degree program, you will earn a Surgical Technology Associate of Applied Science degree.

 Accreditation